Customize Consent Preferences

 Hong Kong Inland Revenue Ordinance and Hong Kong Companies Ordinance

-Hong Kong’s Inland Revenue Ordinance is one of Hong Kong’s ordinances that regulate the inland revenue of Hong Kong.
+There are some general information about Hong Kong Inland Revenue Ordinance and Hong Kong Companies Ordinance.
+So, what is Hong Kong Inland Revenue Ordinance (Cap.112)?
+It is one of Hong Kong’s ordinances that regulate the inland revenue of Hong Kong.
 This ordinance is stated briefly in the IRO section14.
 In this section, the government is responsible for collecting the tax and duties directly.

 The IRD is answerable for the organization of the accompanying Hong Kong ordinances on taxes and duties and the connected principles and guidelines: